 WHO WE SERVE

-Baldwin County is one of the largest counties in the state of Alabama, and it is home to more than 220,000 residents.
+Baldwin County is one of the largest counties in land area east of the Mississippi River, and it is home to more than 245,000 residents.
 Baldwin County is home to 44 public schools serving 31,299 students.
 Of the entire student body, 49% fall below the federal poverty guidelines.

 ________________________________